CValadez94/MSFS2020_Cockpit_Extension_Android/README.md

 - Open a Windows command prompt by clicking on the start menu and typing `cmd`
 - At the Windows command prompt (you can get one of those by going to the start menu and typing "cmd") install Flask: `pip install -U Flask`
 - Install Python-SimConnect: `pip install SimConnect`
-- Download this repo into a fresh directory (eg `c:\MSFS2020-CC`) either by cloning from github or downloading a zip
+- Download this repo into a fresh directory either by cloning from github or downloading a zip

+## How to Run

 - Ensure that MSFS2020 is running and that you are in an aircraft on a runway
 - Navigate to the directory you installed the repo to and run the program with `python glass_server.py`
-- Point Chrome or Firefox (not Internet Explore or Edge) to [http://localhost:5000/](http://localhost:5000/)
+- Run the Android app
+- *TODO: Will need to add instructions for user to input ip of the local host running the python script

 ## API documentation